jscrambler/jscrambler/packages/jscrambler-webpack-plugin/README.md

   plugins: [
     new JscramblerWebpack({
       enable: true, // optional, defaults to true
-      chunks: ['protected'] // optional, defaults to all chunks
+      chunks: ['protected'], // optional, defaults to all chunks
       params: [],
       applicationTypes: {}
       // and other jscrambler configurations